 I have my own car.
 I learned to drive quite late in life as I was a die hard cyclist but I have a clean driving license with full no claims discount, and have driven Audi, Jaguar, Mercedes, BMW, Range Rover and many other types of vehicles, manual and automatic, in UK, Europe and the USA.

 I have a heightened sense of security and believe in this day and age it is important to be aware of your surroundings and create your own safe environment using routine and sound security techniques - for instance, always knowing the quickest and safest exits from where you are.
 I have, as a butler, always been responsible for building security and am proficient in intruder and fire alarm systems as well as CCTV and other surveillance equipment.
+I have held an enhanced DBS for a number of years now.

 I have a good working knowledge of Word, Excel, Publisher, digital photography and video editing.
 I also built my own PC and can diagnose and repair software and hardware issues with PC and peripherals.
-For my current job I have adapted an AI (artificial intelligence) programme on a laptop as an aid for visiting school children.
-They can ask it questions and it will tell them the history of the house.

 It was by accident that I discovered I had an aptitude for this.
 I was given the ration department of my regiment to run and was sent on the relevant computer stock control and stores technician courses, and there I found the organised mind I never knew I had.
 I am proficient in ordering and maintaining stock levels